eLearning Translation Optimization FAQs

 SCORM and the Experience API (xAPI) were created to help learning content flow across various platforms.
 However, not all platforms implement these protocols in the same ways.
 If this compatibility is a requirement, as it often is with government and DOD training materials, check in with us to make sure we can maintain these standards during the translation and reformatting processes.

-We realize that this article is really a wish list for translation project managers and that many of these ideal circumstances simply won’t happen.
+We realize that this article is really a wish list for eLearning translation project managers and that many of these ideal circumstances simply won’t happen.
 But if your course designers and project managers are aware of them and anticipate them you will definitely avoid roadblocks and unnecessary expense.